 where $\hat{\vb{q}}(t) \in \mathbb{R}^{r}$ is the reduced state, $\otimes$ denotes the Kronecker product \cite{vanLoan2000kronecker}, and $\hat{\vb{A}}\in \mathbb{R}^{r\times r}$, $\hat{\vb{H}}\in \mathbb{R}^{r\times r^2}$, $\hat{\vb{B}}\in\mathbb{R}^{r\times m}$, and $\hat{\vb{c}}\in\mathbb{R}^{r}$ are reduced-order operators that together comprise a low-dimensional representation of ${\vb{F}}$.
 The full- and reduced-order states are related by a linear approximation $\mathbf{q}(t) \approx \mathbf{V}\hat{\mathbf{q}}(t)$.

-The data-driven \textit{operator inference} (OpInf) method \cite{PW2016operatorInference} employs the projection-based setting of~\eqref{eq:reducedorder}, but utilizes a regression problem to find the reduced-order operators that yield the ROM that best matches the snapshot data in a minimum-residual sense.
+The data-driven \emph{operator inference} (OpInf) method \cite{PW2016operatorInference} employs the projection-based setting of \eqref{eq:reducedorder}, but utilizes a regression problem to find the reduced-order operators that best match the snapshot data in a minimum-residual sense.
+For non-polynomial problems, training data may be pre-processed with variable transformations to induce an exact or approximate polynomial structure as needed \cite{QKPW2020liftAndLearn}.
 Such a non-intrusive approach avoids entailing intrusive queries and access to source code.
 The regression problem to infer the reduced-order operators is written as

 in which the first term is a loss function defined by the residual of~\eqref{eq:reducedorder} at the $k$ time instances $t_0< t_1 <\cdots<t_{k-1}$, and the second term $\mathcal{P}$ represents a regularization.
 Here the reduced-state dataset $\{\hat{\vb{q}}_{j}\}_{j=0}^{k-1}$ is constructed by evaluating the projection of known snapshots onto the reduced basis $\vb{V}$, i.e., $\hat{\vb{q}}_{j} = \vb{V}\trp\vb{q}_{j}$, and the time-derivative data $\{\dot{\hat{\vb{q}}}_{j}\}_{j=0}^{k-1}$ are then typically approximated using finite differences.
-The term $\mathcal{P}$ is a regularization term that penalizes the entries of the learned quantities, which is often necessary to induce stability in the resulting ROM \cite{MHW2021regOpInfCombustion}.
+The regularization term $\mathcal{P}$ penalizes the entries of the learned quantities, which is often necessary to induce stability in the resulting ROM \cite{MHW2021regOpInfCombustion}.
 The training time instances are contained in $[t_0, t_{k-1}]$, a subset of the full time interval of interest $[t_0, t_f]$, and the reduced-order solution over $[t_{k},t_f]$ will be predictive through the inferred ROM.

 \textbf{Remark 1:} The quadratic interaction $\hat{\mathbf{q}}\otimes \hat{\mathbf{q}} = \text{vec}(\hat{\mathbf{q}}\hat{\mathbf{q}}\trp)\in \mathbb{R}^{r^2}$ has only $r(r+1)/2 < r^2$ degrees of freedom due to symmetry, i.e., the upper-triangular elements of $\hat{\mathbf{q}}\hat{\mathbf{q}}\trp$ completely prescribe $\hat{\mathbf{q}}\otimes\hat{\mathbf{q}}$.
 Hence, in practice we may learn an $r \times r(r+1)/2$ quadratic operator $\hat{\mathbf{H}}$ as opposed to an $r \times r^2$ quadratic operator.
 The least-squares problem~\eqref{eq:opinf} can be rewritten in a matrix form and decoupled into $r$ least-squares problems, one for each ordinary differential equation in the reduced system~\eqref{eq:reducedorder}, i.e.,